 Old Pueblo’s Executive Director, Allen Dart, has worked as a professional archaeologist since 1975.
 The staff and many Board of Directors members have strong backgrounds in anthropology and history, and the archaeology and native peoples of the Southwest.

 These individuals are committed to finding ways for avocational archaeologists to participate in Old Pueblo’s research and education programs whenever this is practical.

 Executive Director & Principal Investigator

-Mr. Dart is employed full-time as a GS-0193-12 archaeologist with the U.S. Natural Resources Conservation Service in Phoenix, and volunteers his time as the Executive Director of Old Pueblo Archaeology Center (which he founded in 1993 to provide educational and scientific programs in archaeology and culture).
-He has been a recipient of the Arizona Governor’s Award in Public Archaeology for his efforts to bring archaeology and history to the public.
+Mr. Dart volunteers his time as the Executive Director of Old Pueblo Archaeology Center, which he helped establish in 1993 to provide educational and scientific programs in archaeology and culture.
+He has received the Arizona Archaeological Society’s Professional Archaeologist of the Year Award, the Arizona Archaeological and Historical Society’s Victor R. Stoner Award, the Arizona Governor’s Archaeology Advisory Commission Award in Public Archaeology, and other honors for his efforts to bring archaeology and history to the public.